jonross/kugl/docs/extending.md

-It's easy to add columns to built-in tables, or define new tables.
-This is done in your configuration file (`~/.kugel/init.yaml`)

 ## Adding columns to an existing table

-To extend a table, use the `extend:` section.
-This is a dictionary of table names, each with a list of new columns.
+To extend a table, use the `extend:` section in `~/.kugel/init.yaml`.
+This is a list of table names, each with a list of new columns.
 An extension column specifies the column name, its SQLite type (one of `int`, `real`, `text`) and a [JMESPath](https://jmespath.org/) expression showing how to extract the column value from the JSON form of the resource.